We have made several bed headboards from old and new doors. In this post, we will explain how to make a headboard from an old or new door.

 We filled the obvious holes, including the doorknob hole with Bondo wood filler.
 Follow the instructions on the can.
 After it dried, we sanded the areas smooth.

 Painting the Door and Trim:

-We painted a 1 x 3 flat piece of wood (for the top of the door) and a long piece of 1.25″ picture molding.
-We first painted both pieces of trim brown and then a second coat of the blue once the brown dried.
-(We actually had Home Depot match the blue on the original door.)
-Once the blue dried, we painted this with the off-white that we used on the original door.
+Using latex paint, we painted the 1 x 3 flat piece of wood (for the top of the door) and the piece of 1.25″ picture molding brown (under color).
+After the brown dried, we painted each piece blue.
+(We had Home Depot match the blue of the original door.)
+Once the blue dried, we painted this with the off-white.

-Neal cut the ends of the picture molding at a 45 degree angle using a miter saw.
 WARNING: Be very careful as you measure and cut angles.
-We have made many mistakes on this part. 🤦♀️ It is like making a puzzle and you need to pay attention if your measurement is from the short or long (pointed end) once you cut.
+We have made many mistakes on this part.
+It is like making a puzzle and you need to pay attention if your measurement is from the short or long (pointed end) once you cut.
 The only good thing about making a mistake is that you learn what to do (or not do) next time.
-Really think through this part!
+Think through this part!